 Users searching for terms like “Is Figgs AI down?” or “What happened to Figgs AI?” are now met with broken links and inactive servers.
 Here's a straightforward look at how the platform worked, what led to its shutdown, and where users are turning next.

 Figgs AI allowed users to create custom AI characters, referred to as “Figgs,” and engage in one-on-one conversations with them.
-Users could edit traits, voice styles, and behavioural responses, tailoring each chatbot to their preferences.
+Users could edit traits, voice styles, and behavioral responses, tailoring each chatbot to their preferences.

 The interface was browser-based, requiring no installation or download.
 While simple in appearance, it offered a level of character customization that made it distinct within its niche.